minprog/app-studio/40 Projects/45 Restaurant Revisited/Assignment.md

 Try out your app and make sure the order summary shows up!
 You can dismiss the fragment by tapping outside of it.

-## Step 8: Creating the database classes
+## Step 8: Create the database classes

 To store our users' orders, we will use a [SQLite][/android/sqlite] table.
 This allows us to store the relevant data: id, name, price and amount ordered.